February 4, 2018

-The project develops the discussion with citizens on their perception of the EU membership and will ignite citizens’ thinking about the alternatives and possible negative consequences of the future without the EU.
-Our main aim is to raise awareness and recognition of the EU benefits among citizens, as our previous experience tells us the EU is often portrayed as a distant blaming figure for the bad policies, while the benefits remain unreported and under-discussed.
+The project developed the discussion with citizens on their perception of the EU membership and ignited citizens’ thinking about the alternatives and possible negative consequences of the future without the EU.
+Our main aim was to raise awareness and recognition of the EU benefits among citizens, as our previous experience tells us the EU is often portrayed as a distant blaming figure for the bad policies, while the benefits remain unreported and under-discussed.

-Through public debates, we will identify the sources of public Euroscepticism and fears as a prerequisite for it to be addressed in a meaningful way.
-Through roundtable-style workshops with local opinion makers, we will identify tools with the highest potential to present benefits of the EU in local environment.
+Through public debates, we identified the sources of public Euroscepticism and fears as a prerequisite for it to be addressed in a meaningful way.
+Through roundtable-style workshops with local opinion makers, we debated tools with the highest potential to present benefits of the EU in local environment.

-The main project output will be INNOVATIVE COMMUNICATION STRATEGY based on a bottom-up approach in communicating the EU.
-The outcomes and lessons learned in the project might be actively used in preparation of the European Parliament elections´ communication strategy.
-Thus, conclusions of the project will be presented to EU institutions and Member States ministries of EU affairs ahead of the campaign leading to EP elections in 2019.
+The main project output is an innovative communication strategy based on a bottom-up approach communicating the EU policies (read here the policy brief: Being active, less formal and going local: Adjusting communication strategy).
+The outcomes and lessons learned in the project could be actively used in preparation of the European Parliament elections´ communication strategy.
+Thus, conclusions of the project have been presented to EU institutions and Member States ministries of EU affairs ahead of the campaign leading to EP elections in 2019.